merative/curam-kubernetes/helm-charts/spm/README.md

 * Deployment of a single IHS replica with static content
 * Deployment of a single MQ replica
 * Deployment of a single Cúram application replica (one producer pod, one consumer pod)
-* Starting from `spm-kubernetes` release `21.7.0`, chart versions have been updated to align with the release version.
+* Starting from `curam-kubernetes` release `21.7.0`, chart versions have been updated to align with the release version.

 ## Prerequisites